Ethnography – An observational science providing accounts of particular culture, society, or community.

 The essay is a photographic ethnography of my travels conveying a visualization of the global village through my experiences, it’s a depiction of my descent through cultures and communities, exposing my abstraction composed in the environments that surround me.

-Tourist tat* is a collection of photographs from around the world focusing on what must be a billion dollar industry.
+Tourist tat* is a discovery of these 'treasures'.
+It is a collection of photographs from my travels around the world, focusing on what must be a billion dollar industry.
 We visit and we buy, some of the most kitsch and audacious memorabilia around simply because we visited or went somewhere.

 With the traditional vacation values that are held across the world, we save a bit for ourselves and we also bring a bit home for our family and friends.
 There they sit in gaudy glory, gathering dust on a shelf somewhere.